reagent-project/reagent-forms/README.md

 ```

 ## Using with re-frame

 You can provide a custom map of event functions to `bind-fields` to use reagent-forms with a library like `re-frame`.
-In that case, reagent-forms will not hold any internal state and functions provided by you will be used to get, save and update the field's value.
+In that case, reagent-forms will not hold any internal state and functions provided by you will be used to get, save, and update the field's value.
 Here's an example:

 ```clojure
 (ns foo.bar